stacks-network/stacks-core/sip/sip-003-peer-network.md

 request cannot be processed for a _recoverable_ reason, then the receiver should reply with a `Nack` with the appropriate error code to tell the sender to try again.

+A sender should only attempt to `Handshake` with a receiver if it believes that the receiver has either not seen the sender peer before, or if its knowledge of teh sender's public key is expired.
+This is important since it stops a network attacker from flooding a peer's neighbor table with invalid entries.
+If the receiver receives an "early" `Handshake` from a sender -- i.e. the receiver's knowledge of the sender is still fresh, the receiver should reply with a `Nack` to indicate so.

+When executing a handshake, a peer should _not_ include any other peers in the `relayers` vector except for itself.
+A receiver should `Nack` a `Handshake` with a `relayers` vector with more than one entry.

+### Checking a Peer's Liveness

+A sender peer can check that a peer is still alive by sending it a `Ping` message.
+The receiver should reply with a `Pong` message, and include the same data it would have included in a `HandshakeAccept` response.
+Both the sender and receiver peers would update their metrics for measuring each other's resposniveness, but they do _not_ alter any information about each other's public keys and expirations.

 ### Exchanging Neighbors